Ken Chu (businessman)

-Ken Chu (born 1974) Hong Kong, is the chairman and CEO of the Mission Hills Group.
+Ken Chu (born 1974 in Hong Kong) is the chairman and CEO of the Mission Hills Group, a Chinese company that operates golf resorts.

 Education

-Chu earned a bachelor's degree in Business Administration from University of Western Ontario, Canada.
-He is also the youngest to receive a Honorary Doctorate of Law Degree for his contribution in sports, leisure developments and community services in Hong Kong and China.
+Chu earned a bachelor's degree in Business Administration from the University of Western Ontario in Canada.
+He is also the youngest person to receive a Honorary Doctorate of Law Degree for his contribution to sports, leisure developments and community services in Hong Kong and China.

 Career

-After completion of his studies, Chu joined David Chu's, his father, company Mission Hills Group in the year of 1995.
+After completion of his studies, Chu joined his father David Chu's company Mission Hills Group in 1995.
 He has led his company to turn the uninhabited periphery of Shenzhen and Dongguan into a golf resort with twelve golf courses designed by top professional golf players, three golf clubhouses, three spa centers, two five-star hotels, two golf academies and one country club with Asia's largest tennis facility (fifty-one tennis courts) and one tennis academy.
-The Guinness World Records listed Mission Hills as the “World’s Largest Golf Club" in the year of 2004.
+Guinness World Records listed Mission Hills Golf Club as the "World’s Largest Golf Club" in 2004.
 It was also recognized as a 5A Level Tourist Attraction by CNTA (China National Tourism Administration).

 In 2008, Chu planned and executed a project with Chinese Government policymakers on Hainan Island, known as Mission Hills Haikou.
 Mission Hills Haikou opened to the public in 2010 with ten golf courses, each incorporating the native lava rock formations, one 518-room five-star hotel, one golf clubhouse, one golf academy, Hainan's only aquatic theme park with 168-pool volcanic mineral springs and one spa center.
 The Guinness World Records listed Mission Hills Haikou as the "World's Largest Spa & Mineral Springs".